openharmony/docs/en/device-dev/kernel/kernel-small-debug-process-cpu.md

 -   Task CPUP

     Task CPUP refers to the CPU usage of a single task.
 It reflects the task status, busy or idle, in a period of time.
 The valid range of task CPUP is 0 to 100 in percentage.
 The precision can be adjusted through configuration.
-The value  **100**  indicates that the task is being executed for a period of time.
+The value  **100**  indicates that the task is being executed for the given period of time.

 -   Interrupt CPUP

-    Task CPUP refers to the CPU usage of a single interrupt.
+    Interrupt CPUP refers to the CPU usage of a single interrupt.
 It reflects the interrupt status, busy or idle, in a period of time.
 The valid range of the interrupt CPUP is 0 to 100 in percentage.
 The precision can be adjusted through configuration.
 The value  **100**  indicates that the interrupt is being executed for a period of time.

 ## Working Principles<a name="section593718536227"></a>

 The OpenHarmony LiteOS-A kernel CPUP module records the CPU usage by process, task, and interrupt.
 When a process or task is switched, the start time of the process or task is recorded.
 When the process or task is switched out or exits, the system accumulates the CPU time of the entire process or task.
 When an interrupt is executed, the system accumulates and records the execution time of each interrupt.

-The OpenHarmony provides the following types of CPUP information:
+OpenHarmony provides the following types of CPUP information:

 -   System CPUP
 -   Process CPUP
 -   Task CPUP
 -   Interrupt CPUP

-You can calculate the CPUP as follows:
+The CPUP is calculated as follows:

 System CPUP = Total running time of all tasks except idle tasks/Total running time of the system